Asheer/MeFirst-Web-App/README.md

 This project consists of web scraping techniques using the python BeautifulSoup library.

-As of now, this web app is hosted on pythonanywhere.com You can view it at the following URL: asheer.pythonanywhere.com
+As of now, this web app is hosted on asheer.pythonanywhere.com

 Description: